Ryan McMahon Player Props: Rockies vs. Diamondbacks

 Ryan McMahon At The Plate

-- He has gone deep in four games this season (16.0%), homering in 4% of his chances at the plate.

-- In eight games this year (32.0%), McMahon has picked up an RBI, including two games with multiple runs batted in.
+- McMahon has driven in a run in eight games this year (30.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.